mayonorris/alx-system_engineering-devops/0x02-shell_redirections/README.md

 cat /etc/passwd  /etc/hosts : displays the contents of both /etc/passwd and /etc/hosts files

 tail  /etc/passwd : the last ten lines of the file /etc/passwd

+head  /etc/passwd : the first ten lines of the file /etc/passwd